Reopening and coronavirus FAQs

 Do I need to wear a face covering?

 The safety of our visitors, volunteers and staff remains our top priority.
-In England, face coverings are recommended in enclosed and crowded areas.
+In England, face coverings are required in shops and recommended in enclosed and crowded areas.

 In Northern Ireland, wearing a face covering is mandatory for customers and visitors in shops, indoor cafés offering counter service and other enclosed spaces - including stately homes - where you may encounter people you don't usually meet, unless you are exempt.
 Where necessary, staff will politely request that visitors wear one.

 Are you providing face coverings for visitors?